Confucius Institute: Curriculum

 The curriculum of Confucius Institutes is based on the institute's role as a language center.
+All Confucius Institutes teach Chinese language and culture, with their offerings varying across branches.
+For instance, one branch might focus on business Chinese while another emphasizes everyday Chinese language skills.
+Courses on culture may also range from cooking to Tai Chi to calligraphy.

+In addition to courses (which are sometimes taught for-credit and sometimes not-for-credit), Confucius Institutes typically host extracurricular activities included Chinese New Year Festivals, Mid-Autumn Festivals, tea ceremonies, art exhibitions, musical performances, film screenings, guest lectures, and conferences.

 School officials, researchers, and other people interviewed by the U.S. Government Accountability Office (GAO) offered mixed experiences in their autonomy over the curriculum.
 According to the GAO report, "officials from multiple case study schools noted that U.S. school faculty members make all decisions regarding conference themes, guest speakers, and topics for events at their institute."
 Further, some schools were able to host conferences and programs that are critical of the CCP.
 At other schools, officials have raised concerns that the Confucius Institute espouses a sanitized view of Chinese society that avoids contentious topics like human rights abuses and Tibet, and they also express concerns regarding whether the Hanban would sponsor events that discuss views contrary to those of the CCP.
 At one school, the Confucius Institute Chinese director allegedly removed literature material about Taiwan.
 At another school, a Hanban representative attempted to exclude information on Taiwan from the program provided to attendees at a conference.